armStrapTools/armStrap/README.md

     family = ubuntu
     version = vivid

-* Family : Your prefered flavor of linux, current valid choices are ubuntu and debian
+* Family : Specify the family of the root filesystem, see ./armStrap -r for a list of valid distributions
-* Version : Select a version, current valid choices are for Ubuntu : precise, trusty, utopic and vivid, for Debian : stable, testing, unstable
+* Version : Specify the version of the root filesystem.

 Kernel
 ------